linkerd/linkerd-examples/k8s-daemonset/README.md

 ## Building

-Start by building the Docker image for the hello world application and pushing it to a repository that your Kubernetes cluster can access.
+The Docker image for the hello and world serivces can be found at `buoyantio/helloworld:latest`.
+You can also build the image yourself by running

 ```
 cd helloworld